The following contextual information may be used to serve advertisements to you:

 In Apple News, the topics and publications you follow, and the publications you enable to send you notifications, are used to assign you to segments.
 No segments are created from search terms in the App Store.

 In both Apple News and the App Store, the following information may also be used to assign you to segments.

 - Account Information: Your name, address, age, and devices registered to your account.
 Information such as your first name in your Apple ID registration page, or salutation in your iTunes Account may be used to derive your gender.

 - Downloads: The music, movies, books, TV shows, and apps you download.

-- Activities in Other Apps: App developers who have your permission may provide information regarding your in-app purchases and activities such as game level completion.
+- Activities in Other Apps: App developers, subject to their own privacy policies and applicable laws, may provide information regarding your in-app purchases and activities such as game level completion.

 - Advertising: Your interaction with advertising delivered by Apple’s advertising platform.

 - Other Segments: For specific advertising campaigns, advertisers may match information they have about users with Apple’s information to create segments, which must contain at least 5,000 people.
 Advertisers can use an Advertising Identifier, or other information they have about users, such as a phone number or email to match users to segments on Apple's advertising platform.
 During the match process, these identifiers are obscured to limit personally identifiable information being disclosed.
 To choose which segments they match users to, Advertisers may use information they have from interactions with users.
 This information is acquired and used subject to the Advertisers’ own privacy policies.

 Apple does not know or make available to advertisers information regarding your sexual orientation, religious beliefs, or political affiliations.
 No Apple Pay transactions or Health app data is accessible to Apple's ad platform, or is used for advertising purposes.